rocket-meals/RocketMealsDocumentation/CONTRIBUTING.rst

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
 The same holds for tests that require PyOpenCL, Cupy, Nvidia CUDA.

-Contributions you make to the Kernel Tuner should not break any of the tests even if you cannot run them locally.
+Contributions you make to the Rocket Meals should not break any of the tests even if you cannot run them locally.

-The examples can be seen as *integration tests* for the Kernel Tuner.
+The examples can be seen as *integration tests* for the Rocket Meals.
 Note that these will also use the installed package.

 Building documentation